ShubhankarRawat/India---Air-Quality-Analysis/README.md

 Being a data science and analysis enthusiast I decided to analyze the Indian air quality data to find something meaningful and to make people aware by the facts and figures.

+I have explained the approach in this article : https://medium.com/@shubhankarrawatsam.1999/india-air-pollution-data-analysis-bd7dbfe93841

+For a better understanding of how the code is implemented please refer to the above link.

 ABOUT THE DATA